-For most applications the risk acceptability threshold is kept constant, but as per the Auditor General of Ontario's recommendation, there is a variable risk threshold for propane facilities such that the acceptable level of risk is dependant on surrounding land use.
-For example, a facility with sensitive receptors in its hazard radius has a risk threshold 3% of that which is used in a remote/industrial area.
-Similarly, a facility in a high-density residential area has a risk threshold 10% of that which is used in a remote/industrial area.
-If TSSA can gather this sort of information on other types of sites, it would consider extending this approach to other technologies.
+For most applications, the risk acceptability threshold is kept constant, but as per the Auditor General's recommendation, there is a variable risk threshold for propane facilities such that the acceptable level of risk is dependent on surrounding land use.
+For example, a facility with sensitive receptors in its hazard radius has a risk threshold 3 per cent of that which is used in a remote/industrial area.
+Similarly, a facility in a high-density residential area has a risk threshold 10 per cent of that which is used in a remote/industrial area.